 In this section, I have performed a content analysis of the observations of the friends and family.
 The most frequently occurring descriptive phrases to describe the changes are:

-more at ease, more self-aware, more open, more happy, more optimistic, more relaxed, more tolerant, more confident.
+More self-aware, more open, happier, more optimistic, more relaxed, more tolerant, more confident.

-The general sense one gets from the observations made of the trainees that, for the most part, they are much easier to be around, that they have a lightness of being, while being more assertive, without being confrontational or expressing anger.
-They have a greater “zest for life,” are more joyful, open and loving, with new energy.
-They are more grounded and have a better understanding of their feelings and emotions and are better able to express them.
+The general sense one gets from the observations made of the trainees that, for the most part, they are much easier to be around, that they have a lightness of being while being more assertive, without being confrontational or expressing anger.
+They have a greater “zest for life,” are more joyful, open, and loving, with new energy.
+They are more grounded, have a better understanding of their feelings and emotions, and better express them.

 I can be more tolerant, [she] inspires me to be better and more engaged in life, [I] have learned new things from her, I want to spend more time with…

-The general sense one gets from the self-observations of friends and family is of a “ripple effect” that the trainee has, based on the post-training behaviour they exhibit.
+The general sense one gets from the self-observations of friends and family is of a “ripple effect” that the trainee has, based on the post-training behavior they exhibit.
 Several comments refer to the significant breakthroughs that have occurred in the trainees towards greater personal authenticity.
-This produces a desire in others to seek them out for counsel or just to spend more time with them.
+This produces a desire in others to seek counsel or spend more time with them.